-- Describe the evolution of the Earth System - Understand basic ecological processes and ecosystem interactions - Synthesize how processes function together to determine and regulate Earth's climate. - Analyze and describe the Southern Ocean's role in regulating atmospheric CO2.
+- Describe the evolution of the Earth System - Understand basic ecological processes and ecosystem interactions - Synthesize how processes function together to determine and regulate Earth's climate. - Analyze and describe a modern topic (TBA) in Earth System Science.

 2. Skills

 At the end of the semester, you will be expected to have acquired basic quantitative skills that will allow them to